-To illustrate this process, let us find a protein that contains the word 'lactoglobulin' in the database entry's description.
+To illustrate this process, let us find a protein that contains the word 'human' or 'rat' in the database entry's description, but not Keratin or Trypsin.

-- Add the Protein Filters called 'Desc'

-- In the [Edit filter] section, we're required to type in a regular expression (regex).
+- Add the Protein Filters called 'Desc' - In the [Edit filter] section, we're required to type in a regular expression (regex).
 This allows us to use wildcards.
-A nice, common wild-card is . that means 'anything of any length'.
-For example: . lactoglobulin .
-Will find anything that contains the word lactoglobulin, with anything before and anything after.

-- Press the 'Apply Filters' button.